 Even if you aren’t a mother, you still have a motherhood story, the story that helped shaped you.
 Writing enables us to understand our own story better, and to see the unseen things.
 I invite you to join me in this sojourn. —Lori

 Lori lives in Washington with her hub of 40+ years and their youngest daughter (shown here along with two youngest sons).

 I didn’t plan my pregnancies.
 I’m an experimentalist. –Alice Notley

-Once a year, during May, I focus on motherhood memoir: May is Motherhood Memoir Month, just because I say so… you don’t have to be a mother to have a motherhood story– it’s where you begin.
-We’ve all been shaped by the story.
-Thinking through writing helps us understand our own story better.
-You are invited to join the sojourn.
-Join me at MaMoMeMo.com to get some personal encouragement and enjoy the journey.
+Once a year, during May, I focus on motherhood memoir: May is Motherhood Memoir Month–you don’t have to be a mother to have a motherhood story– it’s where you begin.
+We’ve all been shaped by the story, and writing helps us understand our own stories better.
+Come join the sojourn.
+During May you can also join me at MaMoMeMo.com to get prompts and pieces for Motherhood Memoir Month.